What Does the Bible Say About Homeschooling?

 Deuteronomy speaks to the importance of teaching children to love and obey God, advising parents to talk about His commandments at home and on the go, making faith an integral part of daily life.
 Proverbs, on the other hand, is filled with advice on the value of wisdom and instruction, urging children to heed their parents’ teaching.

-See also What Does the Bible Say About Someone Who Continually Hurts You?
+See also What Does the Bible Say About Being a Man?

 The New Testament continues this theme, with instructions to fathers not to exasperate their children but to bring them up in the training and instruction of the Lord.
 This suggests a balanced approach to education that includes discipline, love, and spiritual guidance.